htetpaihtun/docker-for-my-friends/chapter-2/README.md

 You can also make your own dev environment completely in docker and it is also extremely portable!
 So, Docker helps me build very reliable and powerful testing environments.

-Also, contaienrs are the fundamental building block of modern microservices.
+Also, containers are the fundamental building block of modern microservices.
 They serve as basic computing blocks for cloud-native applications.
 As container orchestration technologies like Kubernetes are becoming more powerful and popular, containers become a must for scalable application development.